 The automatic stay continues throughout your bankruptcy.
 It will end when your case is discharged, dismissed, or your repayment plan is completed.
 Once the automatic stay ends, creditors can contact you for any debts that were not discharged in the bankruptcy.

 Are you in need relief from creditor contact?
 Are you overwhelmed by debt?
-Schedule a free consultation today.
+Schedule your free phone consultation today.
 Let us review your situation to see what options will work best for you.